run-llama/llama_index/docs/end_to_end_tutorials/one_click_observability.md

 ### OpenInference

 [OpenInference](https://github.com/Arize-ai/open-inference-spec) is an open standard for capturing and storing AI model inferences.
-It enables experimentation, visualization, and evaluation of LLM applications using LLM observability solutions such as [Arize](https://arize.com/) and [Phoenix](https://github.com/Arize-ai/phoenix).
+It enables experimentation, visualization, and evaluation of LLM applications using LLM observability solutions such as [Phoenix](https://github.com/Arize-ai/phoenix).

 #### Usage Pattern